Tarif24/Mini_Projects_Website_React/README.md

 These are all of the tools used for this project

--   HTML
+-   React
--   CSS
+-   Tailwind CSS
--   JavaScript

 <p align="right">(<a href="#readme-top">back to top</a>)</p>